-when the edges $(c_{k_l}, c_{m_l})$ were traversed during the last random walk, where $0\leq \gamma \leq 1$ is a forgetting factor (damping parameter), and $\lambda$ is a non-negative reward that will increment the related \textit{h}-value function.
-It follows that the forgetting factor $ \gamma $ in Eq.~\ref{eqtrans} can show a positive effect in speed-up learning and an adverse effect on the amount of efficiency.\footnote{The probabilities in projective simulation change fractionally as in fictitious play models and the role of forgetting (dissipation) factor in the projective simulation can be indirectly compared with the task of the discounted reward or learning factor in Q-learning \cite{WatkinsDayan}, or the step size parameter in the linear update scheme of reinforcement learning \cite{Verbeeck}.} The simplest function for $\omega$ is for $f(h)=h$ as will be used in the current study and have used in the previous studies\footnote{Though there could be other alternative functions like an exponential function as mentioned in \cite{Alexey1} similar to that of original reinforcement learning.}.
-In addition, the weight matrix $\omega = h^{(t)} (c_i, c_j)$ is initially unit ($h^{(1)} (c_i, c_j )=1$) for all edges.
+, where $0\leq \gamma \leq 1$ is a forgetting factor (damping parameter), and $\lambda$ is a non-negative reward incrementing the related \textit{h}-value function.
+It follows that the forgetting factor $ \gamma $ in Eq.~\ref{eqtrans} can show a positive effect on speed-up learning in a changing environment and an adverse effect on the amount of efficiency.\footnote{The probabilities in projective simulation change fractionally as do in the fictitious play models, and the role of the forgetting (dissipation) factor in the projective simulation can be indirectly compared with the task of the discounted reward or learning factor in Q-learning \cite{WatkinsDayan}, or the step size parameter in the linear update scheme of reinforcement learning \cite{Verbeeck}.} The simplest function for $\omega$ is for $f(h)=h$, as used in the current study as well as previous studies.\footnote{Though there could be other alternative functions like an exponential function, as mentioned in \cite{Alexey1}, similar to that of original reinforcement learning.} In addition, the weight matrix $\omega = h^{(t)} (c_i, c_j)$ is initially unit ($h^{(1)} (c_i, c_j )=1$) for all edges.

-Subsequently, learning happens by changing transition probabilities of Eq.~\ref{eqprob} on a given pair of $(c_i, c_j )$ by updating the rule of Eq.~\ref{eqtrans}.
-One can evaluate the efficiency of learning, $r^{(t)}$, by adding together the amounts of desirable joint probabilities $P^{(n)} (a_s^{*} , s)$ at time $t$, where $ a_s^{*} $ is a pleasing action on a given percept $ s $.
+Subsequently, learning happens by changing the transition probabilities of Eq.~\ref{eqprob} on a given pair of $(c_i, c_j )$ by updating the rule of Eq.~\ref{eqtrans}.
+One can evaluate the efficiency of learning, $r^{(t)}$, by adding the amounts of the desirable joint probabilities $P^{(n)} (a_s^{*} , s)$ at time $t$, where $ a_s^{*} $ is a pleasing action on a given percept $ s $.
 Assuming that

 then we have